SAINT GEORGE MINISTRY

 - We believe that there exists in our universe a "Universal Force" that has been the source of all creation.
 Everything must conform to the parameters as created by this Force.
 This Force has been called by many names throughout time including the name "God".

 - "The Force" (God) has been known by many names throughout time, (and still is), including Jehovah, Yahweh, Allah, Satan, Cernunnos, Morrigan, Hecate, Mother Nature, etc. etc. etc. When you pray to a "particular" god, you are praying to a "particular aspect" of this "Force".
+That doesn't mean that individual gods and goddesses don't exist, we believe that they indeed do, but ultimately they are all emanations of the "Universal Force".

 We believe in a "Trinity of Faith".
 Look on faith as a triangle.
 At the top is the source of all things.
 In Hinduism this is called "Brahman".
-In other religions they call this source "The Void".
+In some other religions they call this source "The Void".
 Coming from this triangle apex you have two sides or paths as we call it.
 The left hand path and the right hand path.
 These are known as right hand and left hand path religions.
 All paths however lead back to the source.
 Left hand path religions are those that involve what some would class as the occult and right hand path religions are those that are classed as a monotheistic religion, like Christianity or Islam.
-Remember, as we have stated in our other tenets of faith, there is no light without the dark.
+As we have stated below in our other tenets of faith, there is no light without the dark.
 The union of opposites is what makes the world go around!

 - We believe that many of the so-called scriptures of the worlds religions offer excellent advice on morals and provide in many cases excellent guidelines on how to live ones life.
 We believe however that all these Scriptures were ultimately written and compiled by mankind, and therefore no one single Scripture is the ultimate truth.